 - Better Autofocus

 Although some firmware updates have improved the autofocus capabilities of the GH5, autofocus isn’t that camera’s strength.
-The a7S III has hundreds more focus points than the GH5, and as a newer camera, will offer a far better solution for those needing better autofocus.
+The a7S III has hundreds more focus points than the GH5, and as a camera with more modern technology, will offer a far better solution for those needing better autofocus.

 - Dynamic range